-Besides the physical effect for sensing and transducing, there are numerous other factors which must be considered when selecting the appropriate sensor for a defined application.
+Besides the physical effect to be used for sensing and transducing, there are numerous other factors to be considered when selecting the appropriate sensor for a defined application.
 The characteristic line of the sensor is also an important criterion, as many sensor characteristics are associated with it.
 The characteristic line connects the input quantity, the measurand xe, with the output quantity, the measured values xa (Parthier, 2008, p.
 34f):

 xa=f(xe)